itiligent/Sonos-OpenWRT-VLANs/README.md

 ```

 ### **Step 11: [Optional] Additional Persistent Disk Storage**
-If using a virtual instance of OpenwWRT on x86, a very robust approach for adding a persistent file storage to OpenWRT is to create a separate EXT4 formatted vdisk and auto mount it via `/etc/fstab`.
+If using a virtual instance of OpenwWRT on x86, a very robust approach for adding a persistent music storage to OpenWRT is to create a separate EXT4 formatted vdisk and auto mount it via `/etc/fstab`.
 For auto mount & vdisk file share persistence across firmware resets or firmware upgrades, create a new firmware image with the updated `/etc/fstab` file baked in as a customised default via this useful script: https://github.com/itiligent/Easy-OpenWRT-Builder.

 ---